InterNetX/php-domainrobot-sdk/docs/guide/examples.md

 # Example Implementations

-You can find some example implementation in the *example* Folder in the source code.
+You can find some example implementations in the *example* Folder in the source code.

 [https://github.com/InterNetX/php-domainrobot-sdk/tree/master/example](https://github.com/InterNetX/php-domainrobot-sdk/tree/master/example)